ow2-quick-app-initiative/poi-quick-app/docs/README.md

 Every project has two resource types:

 - *images* (`./images/xxxxx.jpg`): light pictures in square format.
-If possible 1x1 ratio for homogenous look and feel; the lighter the better (50Kb per image would be fine).
+If possible 1x1 ratio for a homogenous look and feel; the lighter, the better (50Kb per image would be fine).
 - *database* (`./data.json`): JSON file with the app's configuration (name, colors, privacy texts, etc.) and the points of interest you want to show in the app.

-You can download it in your computer, modify the texts, or add a new element based on your knowledge.
+You can download it to your computer, modify the texts, or add a new element based on your knowledge.

 Once you have the final version, pull the content to the git repository (and repeat every time you want to modify the content).

 You might want to introduce a moderation process for the maintenance, reviewing the pull requests and changes over the content.
-Also you can use issues and comments to open the participation to users that are not familiar with GitHub.
+Also, you can use issues and comments to open the participation to users that are not familiar with GitHub.

 #### <a name='Howtosubmitnewimages'></a>How to submit new images